 What are Assistive Technology Devices?

 As we all already know that software can make technology more obtainable for handicapped users.
 There are some accessibility features that need extra hardware, or assistive technology to work.
-Many assistive-technology devices have same functions including keyboards and speakers.
+Many assistive-technology devices have the same functions including keyboards and speakers.
 They are called peripherals that can be plugged into the main computer.

 Following are some everyday life usage and familiar kinds of assistive technology: